 Formal attire is required to attend this event.
 Some cosplay may be accepted but must meet the theme and elegance of the formal event.
 Attendees are encouraged to participate in lesson panels to enhance ballroom experience but not required.
 For safety, flow of dance and proper ballroom etiquette is expected to be observed.
-Please follow all COVID-19 safety requirements and social distancing guidelines while in the ballroom.

 Hours of operation